James Malcolm (Royal Marines officer)

-Lieutenant-Colonel Sir James Malcolm, KCB (13 January 1767 – 27 December 1849) was a Scottish officer of the British Royal Marines who served in the American Revolutionary War, in the Napoleonic Wars, and with noteworthy distinction in the Americas during the War of 1812.
+Lieutenant-Colonel Sir James Malcolm, KCB (13 January 1767 – 27 December 1849) was a Royal Marines officer who served in the American Revolutionary War, Napoleonic Wars and War of 1812.

 Early life and background

 James Malcolm was born in Dumfriesshire, Scotland, on 13 January 1767, and died in Milnholm, Dumfriesshire, Scotland, on 27 December 1849.
 James was the second son of George Malcolm of Burnfoot, and his wife, the former Margaret Paisley.
 James was thus the older brother of Admiral Sir Pulteney Malcolm RN; Major-General Sir John Malcolm, Madras Army; and Vice Admiral Sir Charles Malcolm, RN.
 The boys' maternal uncle was Admiral Sir Thomas Pasley, 1st Baronet.

 Royal Marine officer

 Malcolm was commissioned in what would later become known as the Royal Marines in 1779 at the age of twelve.
 During the American Revolutionary War he was assigned to the Channel Fleet.
 In October, 1782, the fifteen-year-old Marine Lieutenant participated in Howe's final relief of the British forces in the Great Siege of Gibraltar, and the subsequent Battle of Cape Spartel, under the orders of Admiral Lord Richard Howe, 1st Earl Howe.
 Royal Marine Captain James Malcolm fought at sea under the command of Vice Admiral Sir John Duckworth, 1st Baronet in the Battle of San Domingo.
 In the course of the fighting, in which Royal Marines played an important role, all of the enemy's ships of the line were either captured or destroyed.
 For his valour in that action, Captain Malcolm was brevetted a Major on the Army List with seniority in that grade dating 6 February 1806.